 Exhibiting at LCSC in 1984 sparked the combination of my black & white photos with colored pencils.
 In 1985 I moved from Lewiston to Spokane to work in the Display department at Nordstrom.
 I continued to shoot film and build an inventory of city architecture.
 In 1986 I was hired as a professional picture framer, which led to managing a framing gallery and supporting my art career.
 I again had a solo show at LCSC in 1988 with all manipulated photographs.
 This led to a solo show in 1989 at Spokane City Hall Chase Gallery and since then I have been participating in gallery shows and festivals full time.

 1989 was indeed very good to me; I met my husband, Brent Hoogner.
 Although he works in a technical field, I keep him busy hauling artwork displays and assisting with installations.
 He tolerates my artistic adventures and is the "Hoo" at STuDio WaHoo.
 Our best collaborative effort is our daughter, Natalie.
-She has grown to be my finest admirer, an accomplished young adult, and recently finished her graduate degree from Washington State University-Spokane and works as a Speech Language Pathologist at Mary Bridge pediatric out patient therapy clinic in Gig Harbor, Washington.
+She has grown to be my finest admirer, an accomplished young adult, and recently finished her graduate degree from Washington State University-Spokane and works as a Speech Language Pathologist at Mary Bridge pediatric developmental therapy clinic in Gig Harbor, Washington.

 My current artwork includes a variety of subject matter and I push my images to be distinctive.
 The darkroom has been retired and I now exclusively manipulate digitally.
 I offer original digital creations as well as added enhancements with pencils and pastels onto the surface of the prints.
 I also offer photo-editing & restoration and I welcome commissions and home consultations.
 Images can be ordered as prints from 5” to 108” on traditional photo-papers, metallic paper, as giclee, on canvas, and aluminum.
 I have a full custom frame shop at my studio and offer custom picture framing and I can assist you with choosing unique designs for any of your framing needs.
 I offer my designs on fabric including scarves, headbands, and face masks.
 Call, text, e-mail me, or visit one of my representative galleries for that one-of-a-kind piece!
 509.456.7240